line-em/book-blog-ts/src/content/books/2024/20_O_Principe_E_A_Costureira.md

 I wanted to read this for a _long_ time, and I got deeply in love with the brazilian version by Darkside.
 That's why I couldn't bring myself to read the english version, for some reason!
 I _had_ to read it in portuguese.
 It fit: it made it more light-hearted, in a way - reason I also enjoy reading Thursday's Murder Club in portuguese as well.

-It was all I had imagined! ❤️
-Although shorter than I thought.
+It was all I had imagined, very cutesy and magical! ❤️ Although shorter than I thought.
 But the feelings and warmth are there 2455151%!